 All the bright lights and cheerful carols can only mean one thing, it is holiday season.
 Between decorating and gift wrapping, we are finally breaking into the archives for our holiday supplies.
 Weather your holiday supplies are stored in your attic, basement, crawl space or elsewhere, chances are that you have not seen or touched that stuff since last year.
 If you have not been in your attic, basement, or crawl space since the last holiday season, your holiday supplies may not be alone.
-Neglected attics, basements, and crawl spaces can invite mold growth if South Jersey homeowners are not careful.
+Neglected attics, basements, and crawl spaces can lead to holiday storage mold growth.

 For a lot of New Jersey homeowners, attics, basements, and crawl spaces only serve as storage space.
 Items get packed away and ignored until it’s needed again.
 However, it is important to regularly check these spaces, not just when you need something out of storage.
-Without regular and proper maintenance, attics, basements, and crawl spaces can be very vulnerable to moisture problems that will promote mold growth.
-If you think you have discovered potential signs of mold development in these areas, you should consider calling a certified mold professional to complete a mold inspection in New Jersey.
+Without regular and proper maintenance, attics, basements, and crawl spaces can be very vulnerable to moisture problems that will promote holiday storage mold.
+If you think you have discovered potential signs holiday storage mold in these areas, you should consider calling a certified mold professional to complete a mold inspection in New Jersey.

 Attic Mold in South Jersey